| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 restrict painting to a user-defined region, a path is constructed as usual,

-function is used to set this path as the clipping
+and then the clip function is used to set this path as the clipping

 path.
 Subsequent paint operations will only paint the interior of the